insin/nwb/README.md

       import MyThing from 'src/index'
       ```

-**Demo**
+## App conventions

+The conventions nwb currently assumes for a web app are:

+**Source**

+1. Your app:
+  1. has its entry point at `src/index.js`
+  1. uses `import` or `require()` for its CSS and image dependencies

+**Build**

+1. Your app has its HTML entry point at `public/index.html`

+1. Your app builds into `public/build/` and:
+   1. uses a vendor.js bundle for dependencies loaded out of node_modules
+   1. uses an app.js bundle for all other code

+## Web module conventions

+The conventions nwb currently assumes for a web module are:

+**Environments**

+1. Your module is capable of running on both [Node.js](https://nodejs.org) and browsers as part of a progressively rendered web application

+**Source**

+1. Your module:
+  1. has its entry point at `src/index.js`
+     1. which is pointed to by a `jsnext:main` field in `package.json`
+  1. uses ES6 module syntax, to allow consumption by [Rollup](https://github.com/rollup/rollup)/[Webpack 2](https://github.com/webpack/webpack/pull/861) (or similar tree-shaking tools)

+**Distribution**

+1. Your module is distributed in `lib/` as an ES5 build for consumption by Node.js and [Webpack](https://github.com/webpack/webpack/)/[Browserify](https://github.com/substack/node-browserify) (or similar bundling tools), and:
+  1. its entry point is located at `lib/index.js`
+     1. which is pointed to by the `main` field in `package.json`

+1. Your module is distributed in `umd/` as a UMD build for global namespace consumption via [npmcdn](https://npmcdn.com) (or similar services), with all its non-peer dependencies bundled, and:
+  1. UMD builds are located at `umd/<package.name>.js` and `umd/<package.name>.min.js`

+**Demo app**

-1. If your module has a demo page:
+1. If your module has a demo app:
-  1. its entry point is located at `demo/src/app.js`
+  1. its entry point is located at `demo/src/index.js`
-  1. it's capable of bootstrapping itself from an empty HTML document
+  1. it's capable of bootstrapping itself from an empty `<body>`
-  1. it uses `import` or `require()` to pull in all of its JavaScript, CSS and image dependencies
+  1. it uses `import` or `require()` for its CSS and image dependencies

 **Services**